opatiny/chemexper-internship-workbook/dailyReports.md

 ## 2020.03.30

-- setting up work environment
+- set up work environment
-- starting to work on a small project for Firmenich: `chemexper/reference-database`
+- started working on a small project for Firmenich: `chemexper/reference-database`
-    - **Goal:** filter a database in the browser based on search parameters in the url.
-Boiling point, melting point, molecular formula and SMILES are the possible filters, with operators "" (equal), >, <, >=, <= and ~).
-    - creating an npm module using `yo cheminfo-generator`
+- created an npm module using `yo cheminfo-generator`
-    - setting up a web server with `fastify`
+- set up a web server with `fastify`
 - auto run script on change with `nodemon`
 - started writing test cases

 ## 2020.03.31

+- globally finish `chemexper/reference-database`
+    - tested the web server using `loadtest`
+    - implemented SMILES filtering
+- learned how SMILES work
+- started  working on a project for UNIGE: `cheminfo/mgf-parser`